The best takeaway POS systems for SMEs

 While no POS is ever truly free — you’ll still need to pay transaction fees — there are options out there for pay-as-you-go style POS options.
 Square was our number one choice for a free POS system.

-Some smaller businesses might be able to get by on a free plan, but many businesses will benefit from the advanced features and lower transaction fees often provided by paid tiers.
+Early-stage takeaways will be able to operate on a free plan, but high-volume businesses will find the advanced software and reduced transaction fees will be worth the cost investment.

 Free trials